jamestlee513/listen-up/README.md

 ## Overview

 Listenup is podcast cataloging web application inspired by Goodreads.
 As a logged out user, you only have the ability to browse the front page.
 As a logged in user you have the ability to rate and review podcasts.
 As a logged in user you also have the ability to create, update and edit playlist.
-Listenup is built with Express JS, The Pug Template Engine, and Vanilla CSS.
+Listenup is built with Express JS, The Pug Template Engine, Vanilla JS and Vanilla CSS.

 ![home gif](https://github.com/miguelcoria94/readme-for-listenup/blob/main/ezgif.com-gif-maker.gif)